 How to File a Complaint Against Child Protective Services (CPS) Because of Disability-Based Discrimination

-This information sheet describes ways a person may file a disability discrimination complaint against Child Protective Services (CPS).
+This publication describes ways a person may file a disability discrimination complaint against Child Protective Services (CPS).

 What is CPS?